 The City of Monroe receives a portion of Walton County's 1¢ Local Option Sales Tax along with a portion of their Special Local Option Sales Tax to make sales tax the second largest source of revenue for the City's General Fund.
-The chart below shows both property tax revenues and sales taxes increasing in 2017.
+The chart below shows sales tax revenues increasing in 2018.
+The increase of about \$245 thousand is primarily due to revitalizing our downtown area with more consumer friendly shopping with continued growth.